A model reference adaptive system approach for nonlinear online parameter identification: Introduction

 to be a linearization of $f$ with respect to its first variable; typically just the G\^ateaux derivative.
-Moreover, $\sigma\in\{0,1\}$ is a switching parameter, which is set to zero if $f(q,z)-f(q^*,z)- f'_q(q^0,z)(q-q^*)=0$ (which is, e.g., the case if $f$ is linear with respect to $q$) and to one, else. \\ The model reference adaptive system \eqref{modelref-1}-\eqref{modelref-3} is well-defined since
+Here, the inclusion $f'_q(\tilde{q},z)(t)\in\cL(H,U^*)$ corresponds to the bound of $\|q-q^*\|_H$ in $H$ as assumed in \ref{A-coe}.
+Moreover, $\sigma\in\{0,1\}$ is a switching parameter, which is set to zero if $f(q,z)-f(q^*,z)- f'_q(\tilde{q},z)(q-q^*)=0$ (which is, e.g., the case if $f$ is linear with respect to $q$) and to one otherwise.
+Equally important, $q\mapsto\cC(\|q\|_H)$ is possibly nonlinear and for fixed $q(t)$, $\cC(\|q(t)\|_H)$ is a linear operator in $\mathcal{L}(U, U^*)$, whose structure will later be specified in Assumption \ref{ass-1}.
+The adjoint of the linearization of $f$, the nonlinear term $\cC(\cdot)$ and the design of the function $\sigma(\cdot)$ in our arguments tackle the nonlinearity of the model, especially, in the unknown parameter $q$. \\ The model reference adaptive system \eqref{modelref-1}-\eqref{modelref-3} is well-defined due to

-This results in $D_tq$ living in the space $L^2(\I;X^*)$, which is a conventional choice for time-dependent PDEs.
-The linear operator $\cC(\|q(t)\|_H)\in L(V, V^*)$ will be specified according to assumption \ref{A-C} later.
-We search for the solution of this system in the space
+This results in $D_tq$ living in the space $L^2(\I;Q^*)$, which is a conventional choice for image spaces in the context of time-dependent PDEs.